harttraveller/harttraveller.github.io/pages/posts/using scribe lives to measure computation.md

 ---
 title: Using Scribe Lives to Measure Computation
-header: /files/head/scrife.jpg
+header: /file/scrife.jpg
 draft: false
-published: true
 date: 2023-11-11
-# categories:
-#     - length/short
-#     - /included-for-posterity
-#     - /economic-ideology
-#     - /survey
-#     - /data-visualization
-#     - /capitalism
-#     - /communism
 ---

-!!! summary
+A little while back I was having a conversation with a friend and we came up with the idea of measuring computation in "scribe lives".
 This post introduces a new unit of measurement for computation, the "Scrife" (plural: "Scrives").
 It is approximately equal to ~186 million floating point operations.
 We can estimate that mining one bitcoin is approximately ~184 gigascrives.

 <!-- more -->

-!!! note "If you notice a mistake in the calculations, feel free to comment and I'll fix it and update this page accordingly."
+(I can't remember which of us thought of it, so credit also goes to [him](https://github.com/adamatbi) as well).
+This idea was inspired by [this blog post](https://www.righto.com/2014/09/mining-bitcoin-with-pencil-and-paper.html) by Ken Shirriff in which he mines Bitcoin by hand.
+(1)
+{ .annotate }

+1. Also, this article is somewhat duplicative of his Kens work.
+I'd definitely recommend checking out the original article.

+The general idea of this unit of measurement is that there should be some rough analogue between digital computation in FLOPs and scribe lives.
+Or in to put another way, for any given computational operation, we might ask: "How many ancient Babylonian scribes would I have to pay to work out this operation by hand, for their entire lives, in order to find the result?"

 ??? info "FLOPS vs. FLOPs"
     - 1 FLOP is 1 floating point operation.